 The diamond-tipped teeth give them enough cutting power to be used on tile, granite, concrete, masonry, and so on.
 They can also be used for both dry and wet cutting.

 With sanding pads, you can clean surfaces off old paint.
 You can also use them for fine sanding or coarse sanding, depending on the abrasiveness of the disc.

 These discs are ideal when you’re trying to shape metal.
-They can help you grind down various excess materials such as welding.
+They can help you grind down various excess materials, such as welding.

 As you might know, power is the product of current and voltage (P = IV).
 Therefore, if you know the current (A) and voltage (V), you already know the power.
-CFM, PSI, RPM, etc. is a translation of motor power to real-world usage.
+CFM, PSI, RPM, etc. is a translation of power to real-world usage.